 Pelion Mountain is also known for its traditions, legends, seductive myths, and historical battles that took place in the Pelion region.
 Legendary creatures like the Centaurus, warriors, and mythical heroes walked or lived in it.

 Pelion is a four-season destination in Greece: You can enjoy amazing summer vacations on its western, eastern, and southern sides of the mountain.
 In winter, you can have thrilling skiing moments at its unique ski resort in Agriolefkes.

 All year round you can explore its numerous hiking opportunities and outdoors like cycling, horse riding, kayaking, and rock climbing.

-If you love history, there are hundreds of monasteries, centuries-old churches, libraries, and folklore and religious museums.
+If you love history, there are hundreds of monasteries, centuries-old churches, libraries, folklore, and religious museums.

-Agios Ioannis offers no less to the lucky ones that visit the beautiful village.
+Agios Ioannis offers no less to the lucky ones who visit the beautiful village.